ValidMind for model validation 3 — Developing a potential challenger model

 Confusion Matrix Logreg Champion

-The Confusion Matrix test evaluates the classification performance of the logistic regression model by comparing predicted and actual class labels, providing a breakdown of true positives, true negatives, false positives, and false negatives.
-The resulting matrix visually displays the distribution of correct and incorrect predictions, enabling assessment of the model’s ability to distinguish between the two classes.
-The matrix quantifies each outcome, supporting detailed analysis of model strengths and error patterns.
+The Confusion Matrix test evaluates the classification performance of the model by comparing predicted and actual class labels, providing a breakdown of True Positives, True Negatives, False Positives, and False Negatives.
+The resulting matrix visually displays the distribution of correct and incorrect predictions, allowing for assessment of the model's ability to distinguish between classes.
+The matrix includes counts for each outcome, facilitating identification of areas where the model performs well or may require further analysis.

 Key insights:

-• False Negatives outnumber False Positives: The model produced 123 false negatives compared to 110 false positives, highlighting a greater tendency to miss positive cases than to incorrectly flag negatives as positives.
+• False Negatives exceed False Positives: The number of False Negatives (125) is higher than the number of False Positives (101), suggesting a greater tendency to miss positive cases than to incorrectly flag negatives as positives.

 Figures